 And, in mid 2015, we embraced another change.
 After careful consideration and urging from our family, we evolved Global LEAD to become LeadAbroad.
 This new brand and direction celebrates our founding ideals and yet broadens our company focus to truly embrace our vision of leading transformative experiences.

 As we enter our tenth year, we continue to believe in the power of our generation seeing and serving the world.
 We are powered by an incredible team of ten team members and an army of students on campuses nationwide.
 Robbie continues to steer the ship and lead our team as we work to achieve the vision he had at Ankgor Wat so many years ago.
-Courtney never stopped pushing for positive impact and now oversees all international programs in Cape Town, Greece, Rome, Barcelona, London and Costa Rica.
+Courtney never stopped pushing for positive impact and now directs all international programs.
 Joanna, who traveled as a student on LEAD Cape Town in 2009, coaches our program directors and now adds sales management to her repertoire.
 Carolyn, the token Midwesterner, leads the marketing efforts inspired by the passion from her own travels to Barcelona, Australia and Fiji.
 Michael, a Cape Town 2011 student, continued to stay connected after his student experience and joined full time in 2015 to support our marketing and international programming teams.
 Just a few months later, we added Kelsey to our team, convincing her to leave Athens, Georgia, and lead experiences in Athens, Greece.
-After several years of incredible growth, Sophie, Blaize, Hayley and Olivia joined the staff after serving as Community Leaders and program interns and now travel to campuses nationwide and lead programs on three continents.
-Most recently, Marc joined our growing team to lead our finance and accounting systems.
+After several years of incredible growth, Sophie joined the staff after serving as a program intern and now travels to campuses nationwide and lead programs in Europe and South Africa.
+We welcomed Marc to our growing team in 2017 to lead our finance and accounting systems.
 With the tireless dedication of this team of dreamers and doers, we are thrilled to travel with hundreds of students each year.

 Though everything has changed since Angkor Wat, our belief has never been shaken.
 We believe in the possibility of what can happen when passion is combined with persistence now more than ever.
 We continue to believe in the power of moments – those moments that make you say ‘wow,’ those that inspire you to make a change and those that cause you to dare to dream.
 In short, we believe in LeadAbroad.
 For as a great writer once wrote, “Never tell a young person anything is impossible, God may have been waiting centuries for someone ignorant of the impossible to do that very thing.”